Joshua Abuto (Class of 2016): Wanting to make a difference | Aga Khan Academies

 Joshua believes that his route to success thus far has also been due to the International Baccalaureate (IB) programme at the school.

 “I feel like the IB gave me a step ahead into university because I was able to get my Academy college credits transferred.
-However, what really keeps IB a step ahead of all other curriculums is the rigor of the Diploma Programme as a whole and most especially the transdisciplinary skills we obtain such as self-management, organisational skills, and time management.
+However, what really keeps IB a step ahead of all other curriculums is the rigour of the Diploma Programme as a whole and most especially the transdisciplinary skills we obtain such as self-management, organisational skills and time management.
 We are also forced to make decisions that are an epitome of any university’s expectation.”

 In addition to academics, co-curricular activities are an integral of the Academy.
 Joshua played basketball and soccer.
-He also represented the school in the 33rd annual East African Model United Nations (MUN) conference in Nairobi, which, he asserts, prepared him to participate in his freshman year as a vice-chair and chair leading a special committee in the Wisconsin High School MUN Conference, and in his sophomore year where he participated in both the Chicago MUN conference and Texas MUN conferences.
-He received the Distinguished Delegation award for his participation.
+He also represented the school in the 33rd annual East African Model United Nations (MUN) conference in Nairobi.
+This prepared him to participate in his freshman year as a vice-chair and chair leading a special committee in the Wisconsin High School MUN Conference.
+In his sophomore year, he participated in both the Chicago MUN conference and Texas MUN conferences.
+He received the "Distinguished Delegation" award for his participation.

 While at the Academy, Joshua was also instrumental in starting the MAD Odeum, a bi-weekly platform showcasing musical talent in senior school students.
-He carried his interest in music in his freshman year by joining the University of Wisconsin–Milwaukee Jazz Ensemble.
-He learned jazz and improved his skills in playing the trumpet.
+He carried his interest in music in his freshman year by joining the University of Wisconsin-Milwaukee Jazz Ensemble.
+He learnt jazz and improved his skills in playing the trumpet.
 He hopes to perfect his skills in playing the trumpet and aims to pass his skills to his peers.

 A firm believer in the power of technology to move communities forward, Joshua went to great lengths while at the Academy to launch a community and service project where he taught local high school graduates computer skills.